-Allegations or concerns about a member of staff, worker or volunteer must immediately be notified to the Duty Manager, Youth Work Manager and Safeguarding Officer.
-If the case is relating to these people, the CEO, HR Manager should be notified or any of the Board of Directors.
+Allegations or concerns about a member of staff, worker or volunteer must immediately be notified to the Youth Work Manager, DSO.
+If the member of staff/Volunteer is currently in the building/on session then please also inform the Duty Manager as they may need to take immediate action.
+If the Concern is relating to these people (DSO, YWM), the CEO, HOO, HR Manager should be notified or any of the Board of Directors.
+Please see below link to our Smart sheet which is the appropriate channel to report any concerns of this nature.